 Books that Use Magical Realism to Explore a Psychological Struggle

-Each book is linked to a description that will hopefully entice you to try something new.
+Each book is linked to a description that will hopefully entice you to try something new, and two of them are affiliate links.

 - Beloved – Toni Morrison